sriya-73/projects/README.md

-# projects
+# Projects

-💡 Personal &amp; academic projects in AI, ML, and DS
+This repo contains my academic and personal projects in Machine Learning, Data Science, and AI.